mreithub/go-faster/README.md

 ### Scoped measurements

-GoFaster not only supports independent `Faster` instances but also has a scope hierarchy (or tree structure if you will).
+go-faster not only supports independent `Faster` instances but also has a scope hierarchy (or tree structure if you will).

 With `faster.GetInstance(path ...string)` you can get a specific child of the global singleton instance.